patrickmastorga/chess/README.md

 Upgrades I have planned:
  - King safety
  - Mobility
  - Pawn structure

 I plan on expirimenting with using a neural network for static evaluation

 ## Other programs
 ### Graphical Demo
-Simple GUI for displaying ant interacting with a game in a window using SFML 2.6
+Simple GUI for displaying and interacting with a chess game in a desktop window using SFML 2.6

 ### Engine Test
 Includes resources for perft-testing engine and testing search efficiency